baletska-dariia/scheduler/README.md

 # scheduler
-angular application forn planning your studying process
+angular application for planning your studying process